Louibens/PP5-Avenue_Louise/README.md

     - The navbar and footer have a pale creamy pink background colour (#e8c7c8) which is also used on the testimonial slider buttons

 -   ### Wireframes
-    - During project planning, a rough layout of the site was designed knowing that this would be altered in later stages of the development as functionality was prioritised at the start with aesthetics planned for the second stage of development.
+    - During project planning, a rough layout of the site was designed knowing that this would be altered in later stages of the development as functionality was prioritised at the start, with aesthetics planned for the second stage of development.

     <details>
     <summary>Original Wireframe Design</summary>